sethm/icecards/README.md

     OPTIONS:
             --binurl <URL>    URL to fetch BÍN CSV [default: https://bin.arnastofnun.is/django/api/nidurhal/?file=SHsnid.csv.zip]
-        -d, --deck <FILE>     Anki Deck output file [default: deck.apkg] --deck-id <ID>    Optional numeric ID for the generated Anki deck
+            --deck <FILE>     Anki Deck output file [default: deck.apkg]

     ARGS:
-        <wordlist>    List of words and categories, tab separated, one per line
+        <wordlist>    List of words, categories, and definitions (tab separated)

-The optional argument `--deck-id` can be used to set the Anki ID on the generated deck.
-If not supplied, a random ID based on the current timestamp will be used.

-Anki uses these IDs in its internal database to keep track of what decks contain what cards, so they really do have to be unique.
-Setting IDs for your own decks rather than using random IDs is the preferred way, because you can regenerate decks at any time after adding more words to the word list, and only the new words will be imported into Anki on the next import.
+The input should be a list of root words, their category, and their definition, tab-separated.
+For example:

+    birta    noun        light, brightness
+    dagblað  noun        daily newspaper
+    ungur    adjective   young
+    vinsæll  adjective   popular
+    læra     verb        to learn, study
+    tala     verb        to talk, speak

+The categories *noun*, *adjective*, and *verb* are currently supported.

+An example input file can be found in the **sample-data** directory.

 # Links